Logo

 Internal Fatigue: The Employee Experience

 Workers are going through a paradoxical shift in the workplace: whereas AI promises efficiency, many employees report feeling more pressure rather than less.
-Although efficiency is promised by AI, many employees report feeling more strain rather than less.

 Key stressors include: